Polypod/stripeAutoInvoiceFromDB/README.md

 3) Depending on your DB, manually make a short customer_list (1-2 customers) for testing.
 Recommend using your own email etc.
 4) Run server.py
 5) Check logs, generated customers and invoices etc @stripe.

+The above is under development and for educational purposes.
+Use on your own risk, developer takes no resposibility for adverse results.